Psychoville: Plot

 Series two begins with Mr Jelly, Oscar, and Oscar's assistant Michael, aka "Tealeaf" (a slang term for thief) attending the funeral of Mr Jolly.
 Afterwards, Jelly is given a box of Jolly's props, which turns out to contain Strachen's mobile phone and his ID card at Andrews Nanotech.
 Posing as Mr Jolly, Mr Jelly discovers that Strachen was using his surgical skills to deal in the black market organ trade, and that Kenchington had an account with a cryogenic storage facility where her late father Ehrlichmann's head was kept frozen.
 Meanwhile, Andrews Nanotech has hired police detective Finney to retrieve Kenchington's locket by any means necessary.
 Robert gives the locket to Debbie for safekeeping but after Robert's death, Debbie gives it away to make-up lady Hattie.
 Detective Finney tracks down the former Ravenhill patients, questions then kills Joy, Robert, and Oscar, and attempts to kill Mrs Wren.
 Oscar's friend the toyshop owner Peter Bishop, deduces that Oscar was killed for his connection to Ravenhill.
 He enlists Tealeaf's help and they successfully retrieve the locket from Hattie before Finney can get to it.
-They contact Mr Jelly whose own investigations have resulted in him in possession of Ehrlichmann's frozen head.
+They contact Mr Jelly whose own investigations have resulted with him in possession of Ehrlichmann's frozen head.
 Bishop kills Tealeaf and travels to London with Mr Jelly to sell the locket and head to Grace Andrews.
 It is revealed that the method for restoring a frozen head to life, worked out by Edwina Kenchington, was microscopically engraved on the links of the locket chain.
-Using this information, Andrews' team is able to bring Erlichmann's head back to life.
+Using this information, Andrews' team is able to bring Ehrlichmann's head back to life.
 The head is subsequently destroyed but the technique has been proven to work.
 The series ends with the revelation that David Sowerbutts is storing the corpse of his mother Maureen in a bathtub filled with ice, suggesting that she could be resurrected by the same method.